Tory chairman Oliver Dowden resigns after double by-election loss

 He added: “We cannot carry on with business as usual.
 Somebody must take responsibility and I have concluded that, in these circumstances, it would not be right for me to remain in office.”

-Senior Tory MP Simon Hoare – who voted against Mr Johnson at the recent no-confidence vote – said Mr Dowden was “not to blame” for the by-election losses.
+Senior Tory MP Simon Hoare – who voted against Mr Johnson at the recent confidence vote – said Mr Dowden was “not to blame” for the losses.
 “An honourable letter from an honourable man,” he tweeted.

+Fellow Tory rebel Andrew Bowie said he was “really sorry” to see the “thoroughly decent man” depart the role.

 The Liberal Democrats swept to victory in Devon, where Richard Foord overcame a Tory majority of 24,239 votes and won by more than 6,000 – the largest ever majority overturned at a by-election.